glenasmith/pluralsight-primeng/xample-scripts/intro.md

     private menuItems: MenuItem[];

+Remember, types aren't really a thing in JavaScript, they will be compiled away.
+But they are awesome for developer happiness.

     this.menuItems =
           {label: 'Dashboard', icon: 'fa-home', routerLink: ['/dashboard'] }
           {label: 'All Timesheets', icon: 'fa-calendar', routerLink: ['/alltimes'] },